JoeyWee1/SolarCycleForecasting/readme.md

 This project has produced a scalable pipeline which creates these forecasts.
 The code for this pipeline lives in the helpers module.

-The executive summary and full report describing this work is found in the Results folder.
+The executive summary and full report describing this work is found in the Report folder.

 ## Repository Structure
 ---